confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 * Protection of Credentials at runtime and insufficient Runtime Attestation:
   * Risk that credentials in memory could be exposed if a workload’s execution environment is compromised.
-  * The current solutions rely on traditional key management practices which may not be good enough against sophisticated runtime attacks.
   * Runtime can still be compromised, even if keys are securely managed, a compromised runtime can still leak.
 Similarly, a secure runtime is less effective if key management is weak.
 Integrating both robust key lifecycle management and continuous runtime attestation provides better security.
 * Token Replay and Misuse in Cross-domain Scenarios:
   * Even with proper token binding, the risk of replay attacks or the use of compromised tokens across trust boundaries remains, especially if an attacker manages to intercept tokens during service-to-service exchanges.